JohnXLivingston/peertube-plugin-livechat/support/documentation/content/contributing/document/_index.en.md

 +++
-title="Document"
+title="Documentation"
-description="Documenter the plugin, or translate the documentation." weight=50 chapter=false
+description="Document the plugin, or translate the documentation." weight=50 chapter=false
 +++